VincentMalik/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin RuL Kit/Software Development View/page_software-development-view.md

 #### cx-fx:Result
 The result of the service is also a JSON string.
 It consists of properties and output values.
+Tha mapping must provide all data that are defined in the ontology.
 The properties are of predefined types and are mapped directly (without further descriptions and attributes).
 The output values are specified each separate.